Sinister Scraping Sound

 - Supernatural uses this trope a lot.
 In, "Hook Man" loud scraping sounds and deep gouges herald the arrival of a murderous ghost.

-- Hellhounds, the invisible dogs that dragged doomed souls to Hell, are accompanied by loud baying and a Sinister Scraping Sound.
+- Hellhounds, the invisible dogs that drag doomed souls to Hell, are accompanied by loud baying and a Sinister Scraping Sound.

 - In 1984, the Two Minutes Hate opens with this noise (see page quote) as Emmanuel Goldstein's face appears.